 My husband spent some time in Greece, and when I asked him what recipe I should make that reminded him of Greece, he immediately said ‘Gyros!’
 I was excited because I love gyros – how did I not think of that?
 I immediately got to work trying to figure out how to make a traditional Greek gyro, and then immediately found out I would need to make some modifications.
 Traditional Greek gyros are made with pieces of meat, which usually have a high fat content.
 The meat is placed on a tall vertical spit, which rotates on an electric broiler.
 The reason for cooking the meat vertically is so that the fat can drip down and keep the meat moist and flavorful.
 Then the outside of the meat is sliced thin, and it is generally served on a pita, rolled up with Tzatziki sauce, tomatoes, onions and fried potatoes.

 I thought the traditional meat used in Greece was lamb, but it is actually pork or chicken.
 Lamb and beef are what are most commonly used in Greek-American gyros.
 As flavorful as fatty cuts of meat are, I decided to keep our Greek gyros a little leaner and amp up the flavor using herbs and spices.
 They turned out delicious!
-I can’t wait to share this recipe with you, so let’s get started!
+I can’t wait to share this Healthy Greek Gyro Recipe with you, so let’s get started!

 - 1 pound of ground turkey